cryptodescriptor/frosted-panel/README.md

 <img src="img/demo-screen.jpg" width="100%">

-If you are trying to get the same effect [documented here](https://webdesign.tutsplus.com/tutorials/how-to-create-a-frosted-glass-effect-in-css--cms-32535) .
-But need it to work on as many browsers as possible, even if they do not support `filter: blur()`, then Frosted Glass is the library for you.
+If you are trying to get the same effect [documented here](https://webdesign.tutsplus.com/tutorials/how-to-create-a-frosted-glass-effect-in-css--cms-32535), but need it to work on as many browsers as possible, even if they do not support `filter: blur()`, then Frosted Glass is the library for you.

 Check out the [live demo](https://cryptodescriptor.github.io/frosted-panel) so you can see a demonstration of what it looks like.
 Try re-sizing the browser to see the panels responsiveness.